 As mediators, we must act impartially.
 Although, an exception to this is that mediators have a duty of care to children.
 So, where their best interests are concerned, we must be on the side of children!

-For this reason, we often spend time in mediation talking with parents about what the research says about how children experience their parent’s separation, the impacts it can have, and how parents can help to mitigate these impacts.
+For this reason, we often spend time in mediation talking with parents about what the research says about how children experience their parent’s separation, the effects of divorce on children, and how parents can help to mitigate these impacts.

 A recent study by Nuffield Family Justice Observatory reviewed and brought together UK and international research studies about children’s experiences of the court process.
 The studies were made between the year 2000 and 2020 and all contained information obtained directly from children and young people.
 The findings are useful for both separating parents and professionals to consider.

 These are condensed into six key messages:

 - Parental separation can be highly stressful for children and can have a big impact on their lives.
 For some, this impact can last into adulthood.
 The court system should be set up to try to minimise stress and harm rather than add to it.